 An officiant conducting a wedding ceremony in the lush surrounds at Denbies Wine Estate

 The officiant is somebody who is legally certified to officiate at your wedding ceremony.
 While historically, this role was once undertaken by a religious leader, many people now opt for non-denominational weddings with an ordained professional officiant, or a friend who has qualified themselves as a celebrant.
-This is an important role, as the tone and mood of the officiant can largely be responsible for setting the vibe in the room.
+This is an important role, as the tone and mood of the officiant can largely be responsible for setting the vibe for your ‘I do’.
 You want to make sure you start your life as a married couple on a jolly note, in a way that reflects your love.
+For more info, just check out our complete guide on how to get married in the UK.

 Best man

-The best man, or best woman, is there to support the bride or groom in the lead up to the wedding and on the big day.
+The best man, or best woman, is there to support the bride or groom in the lead-up to the wedding and on the big day.
 Your best man should be somebody that you can trust, and rely upon to help you with decision making, organising and running errands, along with planning a killer stag and delivering a memorable speech.
+Many choose a brother or close family member, or a mate who's been there through thick and thin, but the main role is to assist the groom, get him there on time, handle any issues that crop up, and help quell any nerves.

 Bride and groom

-A bride and groom having a 'just married' photoshoot in the romantic surrounds at Downham Hall
+A bride and groom having a 'just married' photoshoot in the romantic vineyards at Denbies Wine Estate

-It goes without saying, the happy couple are pretty important.
+It goes without saying that the happy couple are pretty important.
 Traditionally, a groom will be waiting at the end of the aisle for the bride to appear, but these days, couples often walk down the aisle together, or one at a time.
-Whatever your wedding looks like is all up to you!
+This is particularly relevant for same sex couples who might prefer to be referred to as ‘nearlyweds’ rather than ‘bride and bride’ or ‘groom and groom’ - the same goes for couples who prefer a less gendered approach.
+What's more, while the groom is typically the only one of the two to give a speech, it's almost more common now for both to say a few words and thank their guests.
+Whatever your wedding looks like is all up to you, and the same goes for your roles on the day!

 Father of the bride